Authorization Challenges

 Integration with Transactions API

 Lithic evaluates all authorization rules in parallel and applies the strictest decision across all rule evaluations.
-If one rule evaluates to decline and another rule evaluates to challenge, the transaction will be declined without sending a challenge SMS.
+If one rule evaluates to decline and another rule evaluates to challenge, the transaction will be declined without issuing a challenge.

 Challenged transactions contain specific decline indicators within the transaction object.
 The transaction result field contains DECLINED, but the detailed_results array includes the reason code corresponding with the specific scenario.
 For authorization rules, the rule_results array provides attribution to the specific rule that triggered challenge initiation.